charleshong3/charleshong3.github.io/blog/autocomp_update.md

 | GCC auto-vectorization: simple 3-loop scalar implementation, compiled using gcc 15.1.0 w/ flags -O3 -ftree-vectorize -fopt-info-vec-optimized | 11,324,414 | 4.63% |
 | **Autocomp** | **1,398,023** | **37.5%** | -->

-**Autocomp beats GCC auto-vectorization by 8.10x and 7.39x respectively!**
+**Autocomp beats GCC auto-vectorization by 8.10x and 7.39x respectively!** It also improves upon the hand-written baseline by 4.15x and 3.82x respectively.
 The generated code includes optimizations such as register blocking, loop reordering and tiling, hoisting, and prefetching.

 ## Conclusion